 4 July 2017

-Quick stop along our way to the famous --- caravansary.
-Where ancient Khans controlled this area of the Silk Road.
+Quick stop along our way to the famous caravansary stop.
+Here was the seat of the ancient Khans that once controlled this area of the Silk Road.

 1 July 2017